Effective Date: May 25, 2018

 Your Health Information Rights

 Obtain a paper copy of the Notice upon request.
-You may request a copy of our current Notice at any time from the Privacy Officer.
+You may request a copy of our current Notice at any time by emailing email@example.com.
 Even if you have agreed to receive the Notice electronically, you are still entitled to a paper copy.

 Request a restriction on certain uses and disclosures of PHI.
-You have the right to request additional restrictions on our use or disclosure of your PHI for treatment, payment or health care operations activities, or to individuals involved in your care, by sending a written request to Foundation Medicine’s Privacy Officer.
-We are not required to agree to those restrictions, unless the disclosure is not required by law and you paid for the service in full out of pocket.
+You have the right to request additional restrictions on our use or disclosure of your PHI for treatment, payment or health care operations activities, or to individuals involved in your care, by sending a written request to the Privacy Officer at the address below or by emailing firstname.lastname@example.org.
+We are not required to agree to those restrictions unless the disclosure is not required by law and you paid for the service in full out of pocket.

 Request an amendment of PHI.
 If you feel that PHI we maintain about you is incomplete or incorrect, you may request that we amend it.
-To request an amendment, you must send a written request to the Privacy Officer.
-You must include a reason that supports your request.
+To request an amendment, send a written request to the Privacy Officer at the address below or submit this form to email@example.com.
 In certain cases, we may deny your request for amendment.
 For example, in circumstances under which the patient would be denied access to his/her PHI, we may deny a request for amendment.

 Receive an accounting of disclosures of PHI.
 You have the right to receive an accounting of the disclosures we have made of your PHI.
 The right to receive an accounting is subject to certain exceptions, restrictions, and limitations.
-To request an accounting, you must submit a request in writing to the Privacy Officer.
+To request an accounting, send a written request to the Privacy Officer at the address below, or by email to firstname.lastname@example.org.
 Your request must specify the time period for which you would like an accounting, but this time period may not be longer than six years, and a shorter period may apply for some disclosures.

 Request communications of PHI by alternative means or at alternative locations.
 You have a right to request to receive communications of PHI by alternate means or at alternate locations.
 For instance, you may request that we contact you about medical matters only in writing or at a different residence or post office box.
-To request confidential communication of your PHI, you must submit a request in writing to the Privacy Officer.
+To request confidential communication of your PHI, send a written request to the Privacy Officer at the address below, or by email to email@example.com.
 Your request must state how or where you would like to be contacted.
 We will accommodate all reasonable requests.

-Inspect and copy PHI.
-You have the right to inspect and copy certain PHI we may have about you.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other permitted supplies associated with your request.
-To request to inspect or copy your PHI, you must submit a request in writing to the Privacy Officer.
+Request a copy of your medical information.
+You have the right to request a copy of certain PHI we may have about you.
+To request a copy of your PHI, please call +1 (888) 988-3639, send a written request to the Privacy Officer at the address below, or submit this form via email to firstname.lastname@example.org.
 If we maintain your PHI electronically, you will have the right to request that we send a copy of your PHI in an electronic format to you and may have the right to request that we send a copy to a third party that you identify.
+We may charge a fee for the costs of copying, mailing or other permitted supplies associated with your request.
 In some cases, you may receive a summary of this PHI.
 This may include a reasonable fee for creating and sending the summary.
-We may deny your request to inspect and/or copy PHI in certain limited circumstances.
+We may deny access to certain information in limited circumstances.

-If you have questions or would like additional information about our privacy practices, you may contact:
+If you have questions or would like additional information about our privacy practices, you may contact Foundation Medicine’s Privacy Officer at:

 Foundation Medicine, Inc.